Applied Agricultural Research in West Michigan

 Collaborative, Transparent & Grounded

-Projects are co-designed with growers and partners, monitored with clear metrics, and communicated through concise summaries, field days, and visual reports—not just academic papers.
+Projects are co-designed with growers and partners, monitored with clear metrics, and communicated through concise summaries, field days, and visual reports.

 What We Value